About Us

-Attempts at aligning with other entities didn’t work, attempt at partnerships didn’t work.
-Even starting her own tax exempt in 2002 didn’t work, yet her Sol Prop which was operating as a for profit was having the same opportunities and resources thrown at her.
 So she began using her Sol Prop to run her volunteer-turned-charitable operations, which met she could offer many services and resources free or for pennies dollars on the dollar.
-This included small $1 lending from her own resources to help cover operations, 1099 payments, stipends and other nominal costs in advance of incoming grants/donations or other revenue sources.
-At the same time she was having absolutely no success in her decades long efforts to establish lending services for her 501c startups & small businesses with the banks and credit unions of her for profit clients/customers.
-So she decided to start her own.
+This included small $1 lending out of her own pocket to help peers cover operations, small supply bills, 1099 payments, stipends and other nominal costs in advance of revenue, incoming grants/donations or other monetary sources.

 The Foundation originally positioned itself as a workforce training fiscal sponsorship public charity providing the full compliment of economic development, career training, intern training, small business mentorship, small dollar lending and channel connections to the business assets otherwise denied to the startup market it serves.
 An original component of this work included media, banking and myriad other resource supports.
 But 188 requests about her open fiscal sponsorship was totally unexpected, was also a clear sign she (a) needed a great deal of help and (b) had to figure out what how to do it, since she was one person operating as the charitable version of several government agencies.
 After several years of planning aided by everyone’s reduced capacity thanks to 2017, the 2018 Federal Shutdown, then COVID, The Foundations restructure, reorganization and expansion has completed Phase 1 of that process, kicking Phase II into high gear.